 All Clinical Supervisors will have access to a comprehensive support package, including a dedicated Supervisors Hub on Turas Learn, national webinars offering guidance at key stages of the FTY, peer support sessions, and clear direct support contacts.

-✨ You’ll be able to express your interest in taking part in the FTY from August 2026 ✨
+✨ You’ll be able to express your interest in taking part in the FTY from Autumn 2026 ✨

 📝 Applications to become a Clinical Supervisor and Placement Provider will then be open between 11th January - 28th February 2027.
 Check back here nearer the time for more details.